1. Take pictures of the birthday kid yourself.

 I love pictures.

+I love the ability to freeze time.
 There are times when I like video, but for the most part I prefer still shots.
 I love looking back on pictures from when I was little.
 They invoke so many positive memories of my childhood. -

 In my dreams I would hire a photographer 4 times a year, OK probably more.
 But financial constraints make it so that in reality can only hire a professional photographer about once a year, or less.